hoanglechau/web_project_1/README.md

 - Embedding content
 - Animation and Transform with CSS

 The website has a header, a footer, and 9 sections in the main content.
 There are two animations in the header and kaufman blocks.
 There are clickable links in the header, feynman, khan, resources, and footer blocks.
-All links have smooth transitions into semi-transparent opacity when hovered on.
-All links open new websites when clicked on.
+All links have smooth transitions into semi-transparent opacity when hovered on, and open new websites when clicked on.
 There are two embedded videos in the video block, and they can be played directly on the website.

 ## Plans for finalizing the project
 The project was completed on 24 August 2021